kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/CONTRIBUTING.md

 ### Updating Semester README

 The table represents data for each subject and should contain all the fields mentioned.
 If you haven't taken the subject, then reach out to someone who has and get and idea for subjet difficulty whether it is easy, medium or hard.
 Also get study tips add for the respective subjects!

+### Uploading Notes

+- Make sure that you're adding notes to the right folder.
+- Links from previous updates should be working.
+- With GitHub, the max upload limit is `25mb`.
+So to add the notes to the drive, [reach out to me](#questions).

 ## Forking The Project